 This course is open to those students who have demonstrated a high level of ability and interest in social studies.
-African-American Studies Honors is a full-year course offering students an in-depth examination of the geography, history, and cultures of Africa, as well as the African-American contribution and experience within the history, politics, society and culture of the United States.
-The course begins with a review of the geography, history and cultures of Africa from ancient times to the modern era.
-Then students will delve deeply into the experience, position and importance of African-Americans throughout the history of the United States.
-The course concludes with an investigation into the current state of the African American community, with a specific focus on recent social movements and key figures of the 20th and 21st centuries.
-Students enrolled in African-American Studies Honors must be self-motivated to manage notable reading assignments and demonstrate one's ability as effective speakers and writers to enhance communication and shared knowledge in the classroom.
+Advanced Placement African American Studies is a full-year, introductory college-level course introducing students to explore the vital contributions and experiences of African Americans.
+The interdisciplinary course reaches into a variety of fields - literature, the arts and humanities, political science, geography, and science.
+The course begins by studying the Origins of the African Diaspora.
+Then the course examines the topics of Freedom, Enslavement and Resistance from the 16th century to 1865.
+Next, the course investigates the Practice of Freedom from 1865 until the 1960s and concludes with a focus on recent movements from the 1960s until the present day.
+Students enrolled in AP African American Studies must be self-motivated to manage substantial reading assignments, develop critical thinking skills, and demonstrate one's ability as effective speakers and writers to enhance communication and shared knowledge in the classroom.
 Students will also conduct independent research projects, papers, and seminar presentations.
-Through each unit of study, students will develop historical critical thinking skills toward one's knowledge and understanding of the past and the application of those skills toward questions encountered at present and in the future.
+This course will require a summer assignment due at the first class meeting.
+All students enrolled in AP African American Studies are expected to prepare and take the AP African American Studies Pilot Course Exam in May.

-COURSE: Advanced Placement Economics
+COURSE: Advanced Placement Macroeconomics

-OTHER: Eligible for 6 college credits - Fairleigh Dickinson University
+OTHER: Eligible for 6 college credits - Fairleigh Dickinson University requirement year.

-Meets the 2.5 credits in financial, economic, business, and entrepreneurial literacy requirement
+Meets the 2.5 credits in financial, economic, business, and entrepreneurial literacy